Querelle: Soundtrack

-Both songs were nominated to the 1984 Razzie Awards for "Worst Original Song".

 Release

-Querelle sold more than 100,000 tickets in the first three weeks after its release in Paris, the first time that a film with a gay theme had achieved such success.
-On review aggregator Rotten Tomatoes, which categorizes reviews as positive or negative only, the film has an approval rating of 57% calculated based on 14 critics comments.
-By comparison, with the same opinions being calculated using a weighted arithmetic mean, the rating is 6.10/10.
+Released after the death of the director, Querelle sold more than 100,000 tickets in the first three weeks after its release in Paris, the first time that a film with a gay theme had achieved such success.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 65%, based on 17 reviews, with a weighted average rating of 6.30/10.
 Writing for The New York Times critic Vincent Canby noted that Querelle was "a mess...a detour that leads to a dead end."

 Penny Ashbrook calls Querelle Fassbinder's "perfect epitaph: an intensely personal statement that is the most uncompromising portrayal of gay male sensibility to come from a major filmmaker."
 Edmund White considers Querelle the only film based on Genet's book that works, calling it "visually as artificial and menacing as Genet's prose."
 Genet, in discussion with Schidor, said that he had not seen the film, commenting "You can't smoke at the movies."